It’s Four O’clock in the Morning, I Really Should Be Snoring!

 As I gain force, I need you, my peeps, to help me to take this blog to a category 5.
 If you have any kind of affection toward the belief that sharing is caring, please share and get the word out that here is a website/blog like no other.
 A place where “Real” is, and shall remain to be, the essence of the site.
 A place where connections are made, ideas are spawned and unpredictability leaves you wanting more.
 A place where travel takes flight in every post and readers are whisked off on adventures at any given moment.

-The community is catching on that Aspen Real Life is a social force that is chugging through town and that it is time to jump aboard.
-I know…I know…I can’t stop with the roller coastertrain and plane analogies.
-It’s just that this journey I am is all about the ridewith hopefully some monetary rewards? tossed in, in addition to all the amazing travel.
+The community is catching on that Aspen Real Life is a social train that is chugging through town and that it is time to jump aboard.
+I know…I know…I can’t stop with the roller coaster/train/plane analogies, but I am a traveler and this journey I am on is all about the ride, with hopefully some monetary rewards tossed in, in addition to all the amazing travel.

 Let’s bust this thing out together shall we?